Moving in Our Own Direction

 Justin is a two-time winner of the International Design Awards, American Photography, Latin America Fotografia, and some other cool stuff.

 In 2019, Time Magazine hailed Justin Negard as, “an occasional reader of our magazine.”

-He lives in Katonah with his wonderfully patient wife and son.
+He lives in Katonah with his wonderfully patient wife, son and daughter.